The Lutheran Church - Missouri Synod

-LCMS World Mission began work in Slovakia in 1991.
-LCMS GEO (long-term) missionaries have shared the Gospel in church-related schools and small-group Bible studies; they have used printed materials, radio and television ministry to reach the lost in Slovakia; and provided theological materials for Sunday schools and leadership training.
+The Lutheran Church—Missouri Synod began work in Slovakia in 1991.
+LCMS GEO (long-term) missionaries have shared the Gospel in church-related schools and small-group Bible studies; they have used printed materials, radio and television ministry to reach the lost in Slovakia; and they have provided theological materials for Sunday schools and leadership training.
 Outreach projects have also touched children with disabilities and the Roma (Gypsy) population.

-LCMS World Relief and Human Care began work in Slovakia in 1993, remodeling a center for conferences and youth retreats, and providing food service for the poor.
+The LCMS began work in Slovakia in 1993, remodeling a center for conferences and youth retreats, and providing food service for the poor.

 The Evangelical Church of the Augsburg Confession in Slovakia currently reports a baptized membership of 329,117 in 602 congregations and preaching stations, and it has a national staff of 302 ordained pastors and 171 teachers.
 The church operates nine schools and the Evanjelicka Bohoslovecka Fakulta Seminary.

 National Church:The Evangelical Lutheran Church of the Augsburg Confession in SlovakiaOffice of the General BishopPalisady 46811-06 BratislavaSLOVAKIA

 Search for other unique giving opportunities featured in the project catalog.
 Have questions?
 Contact LCMS Mission Advancement at 888-930-4438 or firstname.lastname@example.org.

 Stay Connected!
 Join the LCMS Network:

 The Lutheran Witness

 Subscribe to the digital edition of The Lutheran Witness at cph.org/witness.